Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Background

 All variants of the shortest path problem can be solved efficiently for a polygon once it is triangulated, and triangulation can be done in linear time with Chazelle's algorithm~\cite{Chazelle}.
 The shortest path (the unique geodesic) between two given points can be found in linear time~\cite{LeePreparata}.
 For query versions, linear space and linear preprocessing time allow us to answer single-source queries~\cite{Guibas-sh-path-87,Hershberger-Snoeyink}, and more general all-pairs queries~\cite{GuibasHershberger}, where answering a query means returning the distance in logarithmic time, and the actual path in time proportional to its number of edges.

-By contrast, in a polygonal domain, where geodesic paths are no longer unique, the best shortest path algorithm uses a continuous-Dijkstra approach in which paths are explored by order of distance.
+By contrast, in a polygonal domain, where geodesic paths are no longer unique, the best single-source shortest path algorithm uses a continuous-Dijkstra approach in which paths are explored by order of distance.
 For a polygonal domain of $n$ vertices, this method takes $O(n \log n)$ [preprocessing] time~\cite{HershbergerSuri} (see the survey by Mitchell~\cite{Mitchell}).
 For a polyhedral terrain the continuous-Dijkstra approach gives $O(n^2 \log n)$ time~\cite{Mitchell-Mount-Papadimitriou}, and the best-known run-time of $O(n^2)$ is achieved by Chen and Han's algorithm~\cite{Chen-Han} that uses a breadth-first-search approach.

 There are no shortest path algorithms for the general setting of CAT(0) polyhedral complexes, although there are some for certain specializations.
-For 2D CAT(0) complexes that are 2-manifolds, Maftuleac~\cite{Maftuleac} gave a Dijkstra-like algorithm for the single-source shortest path query problem, with preprocessing time $O(n^2 \log n)$, space $O(n^2)$ and query time proportional to the size of the output path.
+For 2D CAT(0) complexes that are 2-manifolds, \note{the algorithm of Chen and Han~\cite{Chen-Han} applies (in fact, they do not need the CAT(0) property), and solves the single-source shortest path problem with preprocessing time $O(n^2)$, space $O(n)$ and query time (to produce the path) proportional to the size of the output path.
+Maftuleac~\cite{Maftuleac} explicitly discussed this as a problem in a CAT(0) space and gave a Dijkstra-like algorithm with the same space and query time, but preprocessing time of $O(n^2 \log n)$.} Chepoi and Maftuleac \cite{Chepoi-Maftuleac} used different methods to give a polynomial time algorithm for all-pair shortest path queries in any 2D CAT(0) rectangular complex, with preprocessing time $O(n^2)$, space $O(n^2)$, and query time proportional to the size of the output path.